salihozkara/MD/Database-tables.md

 ### AbpEntityChanges

-#### Description

-This table stores information about entity changes in the application.
+This table stores information about entity changes in the application, which are logged for auditing purposes.

 #### Uses